Jeffercodians/MOTel/README.md

 Step 1: Open your command-line and browse to the folder where you extracted cloned your copy of this repository to.

-Step 2: You're left with a choice.
-If you prefer to use Eclipse:
-1. Run the following command: `gradlew genEclipseRuns` (`./gradlew genEclipseRuns` if you are on Mac/Linux)
-2. Open Eclipse, Import > Existing Gradle Project > Select Folder or run `gradlew eclipse` to generate the project.

-If you prefer to use IntelliJ:
 1. Open IDEA, and import project.
 2. Select your build.gradle file and have it import.
 3. Run the following command: `gradlew genIntellijRuns` (`./gradlew genIntellijRuns` if you are on Mac/Linux)